 I decided to stay down low on the edge of Lake Windermere where the fog was the clearest.
 I could only imagine that there might have been an excellent view above the fog if you got high enough.
 One for another day I think!

 I didn’t miss out though.
 I remembered from my wander the night before that there was an excellent view looking down Windermere from a local spot called Borrins Park, so I set up there.
 A big YEAH to plan B!
-I was lucky enough that there was a number of boats moored on Lake Windermere that looked awesome in the fog, and the conditions meant that the background behind the boats, couldn’t be seen.
+I was lucky enough that there were a number of boats moored on Lake Windermere that looked awesome in the fog, and the conditions meant that the background behind the boats, couldn’t be seen.
 A day for minimal black and white it seems.

 Roll on the evening to record Vlog #2, I ventured out, set up on the edge of Lake Windermere, stuck on the long lens and was greeted with some absolutely awesome clouds rolling across the local fells, it was definitely a sight to see.
-It wasn’t the greatest sunset but the low cloud and atmospheric conditions was a sight to behold.
+It wasn’t the greatest sunset but the low cloud and atmospheric conditions were a sight to behold.

 I’d fallen in love with the Lake District in that two hours and could see why so many people rave on about the place and climbing the mountains.
 I’d only wish I’d been able to climb that fell.
 I made up for that a week and a bit later, climbing Black Crag and wandering around Tarn Hows with the gang from Mali Davies Photography meetup group.
 That’s a blog for another day.